-The Library collects a variety of print and non-print formats.
-Library staff consider the addition of new formats to the collection when industry reports, national survey results, and local requests indicate that a significant portion of the community has the necessary technology to make use of the new format.
-Library staff also consider the availability of items in the format, cost, maintenance needs, and the Library's ability to acquire, process, store, and circulate the items when adopting or discontinuing formats.
+Library staff consider the addition of new material types to the collection when industry reports, national survey results, and local requests indicate a demand for a new format and a significant portion of the community has the capacity to make use of it.
+Other factors that are considered include availability, cost, maintenance needs, and the Library's ability to acquire, process, store, and circulate items when adopting or discontinuing formats.

-III.
 Gifts and Tax Deductions

-The Library accepts gifts or donations of books or other materials with the understanding that they may be used or disposed of as Library staff determine is appropriate, using the guidelines set forth in this policy for the purchase and maintenance of materials.
+The Library accepts gifts or donations of books or other materials with the understanding that they may be used or disposed of as the Library staff deems appropriate, using the guidelines set forth in this policy for the purchase and maintenance of materials.
+Donated materials should not be expected to be returned to the donor.
 Staff also consider the costs associated with processing materials for use in the collection as well as the condition of the gift material.
-Gifts that Library staff choose not to add to the collection will be given to the Friends of the Lawrence Public Library for sale.
-Under existing law, gifts to libraries may be deductible; the deductibility is governed by the provisions of the Internal Revenue Code of 1986 as amended.
-Library staff shall not provide appraisals or establish value.
+Gifts that Library staff choose not to add to the collection will be given to the Friends of the Lawrence Public Library.
+Under existing law, gifts to the Library may be deductible, however Library staff shall not provide appraisals or establish value.
 Valuation of the gift is the responsibility of the donor.

-IV.
 Interlibrary Loan and Cooperation

-The Library cooperates with the State Library of Kansas and regional and national systems to provide interlibrary loan service to our users.
+The Library cooperates with the State Library of Kansas and regional and national systems to provide interlibrary loan service to its patrons.
 Interlibrary loan is not intended as a substitute for providing books and other materials in frequent demand, but as a means to supplement the collection by providing access to those materials which are less frequently requested, no longer available for purchase, or outside the guidelines set forth in this collection development policy.

-V. Access to Materials
+Access to Materials